w3c/wai-people-use-web/_people-use-web/tools-techniques.md

 applications for everyone.

 In some cases, content can be converted into different forms using software or hardware.
-For instance, a text-to-speech software can convert text into speech.
+For example, a text-to-speech software can convert text into speech.
 In other cases, content authors need to provide alternative forms of the content.
 For example, at least some level of human intervention is necessary to create textual descriptions